Shopify/polaris/src/components/Banner/README.md

 - Clarify the benefit of the main task
 - Be written in sentence case and use appropriate punctuation
 - Avoid repeating the heading
-- Explain how to resolve the issue, particularly for warning and critical banners
+- Explain how to resolve the issue, particularly for attention and critical banners

 <!-- usagelist -->